 My voucher is close to expiring or has expired?

 No problem, we want everyone to experience their perfume workshops so we will happily extend expiry dates.
 If your voucher has expired we will need to book you in manually as the booking system wont register your code.
 Choose a date on our schedule and email us at firstname.lastname@example.org or email@example.com

 Soy wax is completely natural, clean burning and non-toxic.
 Made from renewable resources, it produces significantly less soot than alternatives and it is perfectly safe around children and pets.
 Soy candles last three times longer than petroleum-based candles, have an incredible scent throw, and virtually no black soot (which means no black walls!), as long as you keep the wicks trimmed!

-Why is there is wet oil on top of my container candle?
+Why is there wet oil on top of my candle?

 Why is there sometimes frost (cauliflower bursts) in soy candles?

 Soy wax is a natural substance that has its own natural traits.
 Natural wax often produces a frosted look similar to "mottling" or what some call "star-bursts" or "cauliflower".
 The natural vegetable base is much like chocolate, and reacts like chocolate when warmed and cooled.
 This is a natural characteristic and should not be considered a flaw.
 We want to keep the pureness of soybean wax, therefore our soy candles do not contain chemicals to prohibit this effect.

 Store your candles in a cool, dry place away from direct sunlight.